7 Cardinals, 6 staff test positive; series at Detroit off

 The Cardinals are the second team sidelined by the novel coronavirus since the season started July 23.

-The Miami Marlins are set to resume play Tuesday in Baltimore following an outbreak within their traveling party that sidelined half the players.
+The Miami Marlins are set to resume play Tuesday in Baltimore following an outbreakin their traveling party that sidelined half the players.
 Miami has not played since July 26.

 Because the outbreak occurred in the visiting clubhouse at Citizens Bank Park, the Phillies were sidelined for a week while they were tested daily.